TimoJaeger/LELE/README.md

 submitted to KOEDOE on the 2nd of December 2024.

-NOTE:
---Some content is currently being prepared and not uploaded yet!!
-For urgent requests, please contact the author Timo Jäger (timo.jaeger@kit.edu)--

 Content:
-- R code (in preparation)
+- R-scripts
-- Data (in preparation)
+- Data (necessary for the R code)
 - Supplementary Material